amypellegrini/JazzPianoTV/src/assets/articles/10-08-2015-first-post.md

 Hello!
 And Welcome to JazzPianoTV.

-JazzPianoTV is a web platform designed to provide Piano students (and musicians in general) as many tools as they need to achieve their goals in music.
+JazzPianoTV is a web platform designed to provide Piano students (and musicians in general) additional tools for Piano learning and pratice.

 JazzPianoTV is the result of many years of work and constant dedication both to music as much as to web application development and the IT industries.